Kurento/kurento/source/glossary.rst

        A :index:`Media Pad <single: Media; Pad>` is is an element's interface with the outside world.
 Data streams from the MediaSource pad to another element's MediaSink pad.

        .. seealso::

           `GStreamer Pad <https://gstreamer.freedesktop.org/documentation/application-development/basics/pads.html>`__
-              Definition of the Pad structure in GStreamer
+              Definition of the Pad structure in GStreamer.

    QR
        QR code (Quick Response Code) is a type of two-dimensional barcode. that became popular in the mobile phone industry due to its fast readability and greater storage capacity compared to standard UPC barcodes.

        .. seealso::

           :wikipedia:`QR code`

    REMB